 An affirmed non-artist, I “found” glass at the age of 50.
 After working for decades as an office manager and then energy analyst, it was a complete surprise when the right side of my brain kicked in.
-I hadn’t planned on becoming a glass artist.
-Even now, I am unable to explain why, on a whim, I signed up for a lampworking class.
+I am unable to explain why, on a whim, I signed up for a lampworking class.
 Melting that glass over a torch to create a bead was pure magic.
-I bought my first torch and went home and had a ball melting glass.
-But I was frustrated that I didn’t seem to have the ability to make the bead look like I wanted.
+But I became frustrated when I didn’t seem to have the ability to make the bead look like I wanted.
 So I went back and took a class on fusing.
 Melting glass became an immediate passion and I bought my first kiln that very same day.

 Early in my glass journey I learned that the skills I used in an earlier flirtation with patchwork quilting transferred directly to my glass work.
-I have become known for my ability to effectively combine color, texture and pattern in my art pieces.
-Most contain a variety of highly detailed decorative accents.
-Some incorporate hand made lampworked elements.
-New, surprising details are always hiding inside, waiting to be discovered with each new view.
+I have become known for my ability to effectively combine color, texture and pattern in my artwork.
+My enamel pieces are a riot of color, demanding attention with their bright, saturated colors.
+My dichroic glass works make a distinct statement in their bold designs.
+I enjoy incorporating a variety of highly detailed decorative accents, including hand made lampworked elements and hand pulled murinni.

 Following where my passion for glass took me, and with some gentle encouragement by a dear lady, I joined The Best of Missouri Hands (BOMH) and found a place for myself among the remarkable, accepting people there.
 Suddenly there were more doors open to me than I knew what to do with and opportunities to give something of myself back to the organization, including serving on the Board of Directors, and as President for two terms.
 Through my association with BOMH, I have been taken in, accepted and encouraged by all manner of artists, and been able to contribute to their journey even as they contribute to mine.

-The ability to use heat to create beautiful works of glass art, is ancient.
-As I look to the near future, there are so many ideas in my head and products or techniques on my list of things I want to work with, I know my glass art will provide a rich and active retirement.
+The practice of melting glass to create beautiful works of art is ancient.
+Today’s studio glass industry is ever changing with new technologies, products, and techniques.
+This gift was bestowed upon me as I began looking to retirement from my real world job.
+Now, as I look to the future, there are many ideas in my head and products or techniques on my list of things I want to work with, I know my glass art will continue to provide a rich and active retirement.